Bluezen/ECSlidingViewController-issue/README.md

 ```objc
 - (void)animateOperation:(ECSlidingViewControllerOperation)operation
 ```
-of `ECSlidingViewController.m` but I can't get what.
+of `ECSlidingViewController.m` but I can't get to the root of the problem.

 Instead of the commit above you could only dispatch on the main queue the following lines (at the end of `animateOperation:`) to get the same results: